ENGR 3023 Biomechanics in Product Innovation

 The ability to generate design concepts that reference human scale and basic knowledge in prototype model fabrication is desirable.

-- Develop conceptual product designs that take advantage of applied biomechanical knowledge
+- Develop conceptual product designs that take advantage of applied biomechanical knowledge and empathic understanding.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.